Jz1116/React_Practice-Calculation_Checker/README.md

 inside of the component and anytime the value of the component's props changes.

 This exercise will help you practice "managing state" in React.

+## Start the Project
+1. start a terminal (cd to this directory)
+2. run `npm install`
+3. run `npm start`

+## Solution
+My solution is within the `src` file.
+It includes:
+1. App.js
+2. Calculator.js
+3. DisplayScore.js